polterguy/phosphorusfive-dox/chapter-14.md

 As previously mentioned, the P5 database stores its items in memory.
 This makes it perform extremely fast, but also scale relatively badly.
 It consists of 4 basic Active Events.

-* [select-data] - Selects items from your database
+* __[select-data]__ - Selects items from your database
-* [insert-data] - Inserts items
+* __[insert-data]__ - Inserts items
-* [delete-data] - Deletes items
+* __[delete-data]__ - Deletes items
-* [update-data] - Updates items
+* __[update-data]__ - Updates items

 It also contains an additional Active Event called **[append-data]**, that works similarly to **[insert-data]** - Except it forces the item(s) to be inserted at the *end* of our database.

 Although the database is memory based, it still persists its items to disc.
 This means that if you reboot your server, or your web server process is recycled, your items are still there.
+The database layer is also thread safe.

-The database internally actually stores its items as simple Hyperlambda files.
+The database internally actually stores its items as Hyperlambda files.
 And you can see this for yourselves, by looking at the *"/phosphorusfive/core/p5.webapp/db/db0/"* folder.
 By default, it will create one Hyperlambda file, for every 32 items you insert into it.
 It will also create 256 such files, for every folder within its main root folder.
 This makes changes to the database execute faster, since it doesn't have to persist the entire database upon every change, but only a sub-section of its files.
 It also ensures that your file system stays responsive, by not putting too many files into one folder - Which among other things tends to make the Windows file systems respond more slowly.

 As you insert a lot of items into the database, more and more files will be created.
 And is you insert more than 32x256 items, a new folder called *"db1"* will be created.
 The database could in fact, in theory, have been implemented in Hyperlambda - However, it is implemented in C#, within the *"p5.data"* project of P5.